Giulio Branca

 Giulio Branca (December 15, 1851 – February 28, 1926) was an Italian sculptor, active mainly in Milan.

+Biography

 He was born in Cannobio, a Piedmont town on Lago Maggiore.
 As a boy, he showed inclination to become an artist.
 His father Lodovico wanted him to study commerce, but he filled his school books with drawings of soldiers and battles.
 After a severe illness, his parents relented and allowed him to study art, initially locally under the sculptor Bergonzoli.
 At 14 years of age, he left of Milan, where he had studied for five years, including two years under the professor Giovanni Strazza.